Nike LeBron 19 Vegan Basketball Shoes

 When we asked to clarify whether or not their football cleats & soccer cleats are free of animal-derived glues, they told us, "yes, as mentioned, all adhesives or glues used in our shoes (any kind of shoes) are synthetic and free of animal byproducts."

-Does Nike use synthetic glue for ethical reasons?
+Does Nike use vegan synthetic glue for ethical reasons?

 Nike doesn't appear to use synthetic glue for ethical reasons, as they still use leather in many of their shoe models.
 It's more likely that they use synthetic glue over animal-derived glues for cost, quality, or product availability reasons.

-What materials are used to make Nike shoes?
+What materials are used to make vegan Nike shoes?

 In terms of their vegan-friendly shoes, Nike uses a combination of the following materials: